The Nativity Season

 Materials

-• Resource Handout: St. Herman Handouts
+• Resource handout: St. Herman Handouts for each student

-• Icon of St. Romanus
+• Icons of St. Romanus

 • Icon of the Nativity of Christ